MattSeligman/bar-chart/README.md

 In the example below 1 array contains 7 number values.
 (Ended by a comma)
 `[ 10, 20, 3.5, 7, 5, 6, 15 ],`

-To add a new bar value include `10,` within the array.
+To add a new bar value (example: 10) include `10,` within the array.

 #### Chart Array Example
 ```Javascript